zaczap/bios201/Workshop4/README.md

-# Workshop 4: Epigenomics data -- Visualization, Peak Calling, Quality Control, and Motif Finding
+# Workshop 4: Epigenomics data &mdash; Visualization, Peak Calling, Quality Control, and Motif Finding

 In today's workshop we will be analyzing some ATAC-seq data as an example of epigenomics data analysis.
-This analysis is fairly similar to what one might do with ChIP-seq or DNAse-seq data.
+This analysis is fairly similar to what one might do with ChIP-seq or DNase-seq data.

-We will be working with ATAC-seq data from two hematopoeitic cell types -- Natural Killer (NK) cells and Hematopoietic Stem Cells (HSC).
+We will be working with ATAC-seq data from two hematopoeitic cell types &mdash; Natural Killer (NK) cells and Hematopoietic Stem Cells (HSC).
 For each cell type, we will use data from two different patients.
 This data is just a small subset of the data from this [paper](http://www.nature.com/ng/journal/v48/n10/abs/ng.3646.html).

-We have already aligned and filtered the reads -- we will be starting this analysis with bam files.
+We have already aligned and filtered the reads &mdash; we will be starting this analysis with bam files.
 Additionally, only reads mapping to chr4 have been retained, in the interest of speeding up all the analyses.

 ## Setup